-When I think back to my experience with grief, I’m always brought into the first few days to few weeks after.
-The normality of time shifts and with my experience brings additional factors, he was Jewish and the whole process was quick, different to what I was used to though I think it helped in healing.
+When I think back to my experience with grief, I’m always brought into the first few days to a few weeks after.
+The normality of time shifts and with my experience brings additional factors, he was Jewish and the whole process was quick, different from what I was used to though I think it helped in healing.

-My friend had a muscular dystrophy disease (a weakening and break down of skeletal muscles over time) and was always going to die early, so in a sense I was grieving before he went into the ground.
-His quality of life changed so drastically in the last few months that he wasn’t happy but wanted to stick around, I had deep gratitude and relief that finally he had peace.
+My friend had a muscular dystrophy disease (a weakening and break down of skeletal muscles over time) and was always going to die early, so in a sense, I was grieving before he went into the ground.
+His quality of life changed so drastically in the last few months that he wasn’t happy but wanted to stick around, I had deep gratitude and relief that finally, he had peace.
 Above all I always wanted him to have happiness, that’s what I told him at hospital trips, it didn’t come in the form of constant suction and tubes.